m4heshd/better-sqlite3-multiple-ciphers/docs/api.md

 - [Statement#bind()](#bindbindparameters---this)
 - [Properties](#properties-1)

-> NOTE: If you've used the [SQLite C API](https://www.sqlite.org/c3ref), you might except there to be a ["finalize"](https://www.sqlite.org/c3ref/finalize.html) method, but `better-sqlite3-multiple-ciphers` automatically handles this during garbage collection (or when the associated database is closed).
+> NOTE: If you've used the [SQLite C API](https://www.sqlite.org/c3ref), you might expect there to be a ["finalize"](https://www.sqlite.org/c3ref/finalize.html) method, but `better-sqlite3-multiple-ciphers` automatically handles this during garbage collection (or when the associated database is closed).
 ### .run([*...bindParameters*]) -> *object*

 Executes the prepared statement.
 When execution completes it returns an `info` object describing any changes made.
 The `info` object has two properties: